SethosII/tmux-batterylife/README.md

 how to use:

 * add a line in your ~/.tmux.conf to change the status bar - an example is given in the example_tmux.conf file
-* copy the tmux_battery_charge_indicator.sh file to the directory specified in your ~/.tmux.conf
+* copy the tmux_battery_charge_indicator.sh file to the directory specified in your ~/.tmux.conf and make it executable

 inspired by [http://ficate.com/blog/2012/10/15/battery-life-in-the-land-of-tmux/](http://ficate.com/blog/2012/10/15/battery-life-in-the-land-of-tmux/)